Miles walked: today 14.3 miles cumulative 865.6

 The path from the campsite goes through the forest to Byrness.
 There is not much at Byrness.
 It was a base for the workers planting the forest and building the Catcleugh reservoir.
 Now there are a couple of houses, a hotel (which was shut) and a church.

 The church was built in the 1790s.
-In 1903 a stained glass window was installed in memory of the 64 men, women and children (a 12 year old was killed by a stone crusher) using money raised by public subscription.
+In 1903 a stained glass window was installed in memory of the 64 men, women and children (a 12 year old was killed by a stone crusher) who were killed during the bulding of the reservoir, using money raised by public subscription.
 According to a sign outside the church, it is a site of pilgrimage for trade unionists.

 There was a steep and muddy climb up through forest to gain the ridge.
 I was passed by another couple who I had met before on the Way.
 They had also stayed at the campsite but had rented a pod.
 Luxury!